-The state representative, who was arrested earlier this year on an outstanding Massachusetts warrant, told WPRO Tuesday morning he is no longer running for office after failing to collect enough signatures.
+The state representative, who was , told WPRO Tuesday morning he is no longer running for office after failing to collect enough signatures.

 Incumbent state Rep. Dan Gordon (Dist.
 71, Little Compton, Portsmouth and Tiverton) submitted 61 names to Portsmouth Town Hall on July 13; however, only 28 of the names were accepted by the Board of Canvassers, reports The Providence Journal.
 Gordon was required to submit 50 signatures by the deadline.